Close

 How can I prioritize my financial goals?

-The best things you can do to get on solid financial grounds are to clear high-interest debt and build an emergency fund.
+Clearing high-interest debt and creating an emergency fund are the best things you can do to get yourself well-established in financial terms.
 Then prioritize your remaining goals as per their importance and urgency, differentiating between needs and wants (such as a need to retire and a want to travel) separately.

 5